An overview of methods for mounting vibration sensors. The method used to mount the accelerometer determines the mounted resonance of the sensor.

 Basic mounting techniques for accelerometers allow qualified field technicians to install vibration sensors in a variety of applications and environments.

-Accelerometer selection considerations include frequency range, vibration amplitude, operating temperature range, environment, mounting method, physical constraints, and hazardous area requirements.
+Sensor selection considerations include frequency range, vibration amplitude, operating temperature range, environment, mounting method, physical constraints, and hazardous area requirements.

 The importance of IEPE design when choosing a vibration sensor for condition monitoring of wind turbines.

 Accelerometer reliability is significantly impacted by the welding process.
 Hermetically sealed accelerometers allow longer product life and more reliable data.

 Industrial accelerometer design considerations such as frequency response, noise, sensitivity and powering.

 To maintain intrinsic safety, the wiring used in hazardous areas should be implemented to absolutely preclude any possibility of igniting flammable or combustible materials.